 - Belts can limit your tire size or rim width- Because belts are wider than chains, you may experience some clearance issues.
 If you tire or rim is too wide, the belt might rub.
 This limits your tire width on some frames.

-- Belts are not compatible with most full-suspension bikes- Many bike suspension systems change the effective chainstay length as they compress.
+- Belts are not compatible with some full-suspension bikes- Many bike suspension systems change the effective chainstay length as they compress.
 Belts need to stay at the same tension and cannot tolerate this movement.
+There are spring loaded tensioners that make it possible to run a belt drive with a full suspension bike.
+These accommodate for the increase in chainstay length as you travel through the suspension range.

 Chain Drive Pros